Can You Come Back from a Negative Impression?

 Another resource that often gets overlooked is a staffing agency.
 Recruiters want to set you up for success and often provide additional support.
 Many times they recommend edits to your resume and assist with interview prep.

 We know there is a stigma surrounding staffing agencies.
 But the reality is that staffing agencies are a great resource for job seekers.
 Every year they match millions of people to new job opportunities.

-If you are looking for work in the Seattle-Puget Sound, Portland-Metro, and Phoenix-Metro areas, consider partnering with TERRA Staffing Group.
-We’d love to help you find the right fit.
+Consider partnering with TERRA Staffing Group.
+We have offices in many locations and would love to help you find the right fit.